bugtamer/areca-backup/docs/user/tutorial1.md

 This tab allows you to define tasks that will be performed by Areca before each Backup.

-We don't want any pre-processing, so go directly to the "post-processing" tab.
+We don't want any pre-processing, so go directly to the "`post-processing`" tab.

 ### "Post-processing" Tab

 ![](./images/tg_postprocessing.jpg)

-We want Areca to send an email to "admin@mycorp.com", using the SMTP server "smtp.mycorp.com" after each backup.
+We want Areca to send an email to "`admin@mycorp.com`", using the SMTP server "`smtp.mycorp.com`" after each backup.

-To do that, click the "Add" button, and select "Send the report by email".
+To do that, click the "`Add`" button, and select "`Send the report by email`".

-Fill the "Title", "Recipients", "From" and "SMTP server" fields as shown bellow :
+Fill the "`Title`", "`Recipients`", "`From`" and "`SMTP server`" fields as shown bellow :

 ![](./images/tg_postprocessing2.jpg)

-... and click the "Save" button.
+... and click the "`Save`" button.

 ![](./images/tg_postprocessing3.jpg)

-Go to the "Description" tab.
+Go to the "`Description`" tab.

 ### "Description" Tab